chaitenyasharma/chaitenyasharma/README.md

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about 5G/4G Technology
 - 📫 How to reach me: learningit2021@gmail.com
 - 😄 Pronouns: Guddu
-- ⚡ Fun fact: Starting from scratch.
+- ⚡ Fun fact: Starting from scratch my DEVOPS journey.
 -->